nsit-karan/java-algorithms/README.md

   - find ceiling, floor for a no in an array
   - leetcode754 - find celing in char array
   - leetcode34 - find (start, end) in sorted array for target
+  - binSearch on an infinite sorted array (amz)

 - threads
   - basic code to print100 nos all in their own threads